Gabriel Mahia Systems · Power · Strategy

 I work at that fracture point.

-Infrastructure is not just hardware or software.
+Infrastructure is not just technical.

 Currently Publishing